montagdude/sboui/README.md

 * Comes with several built-in color themes and supports custom themes
 * Designed for and tested to work flawlessly with sbopkg and sbotools, but it is easy to set it up to work with your own custom package manager
+* Includes a built-in package manager, sboui-backend, that can be used instead of sbopkg or sbotools

 Installation
 ================================================================================